 This 329 acre working farm makes for a great day out.
 With lots of interactive activities for the whole family, this is also a great opportunity to learn about farming in Norfolk.

 You can watch lambs being born, take a deer safari, collect freshly laid eggs, bottle feed lambs and piglets, ride ponies and enjoy a walk along one of three fantastic trails.

 Visit Norfolk Lavender

-One of the most famous places to visit near Hunstanton, Norfolk Lavender has been a holiday-maker’s favourite since 1932.
-With over 100 acres of lavender and over 100 lavender varieties, wandering the fragrant fields is a real treat, especially when the plants are in bloom in summer.
+One of the most famous places to visit in the Hunstanton area, Norfolk Lavender has been a holidaymaker’s favourite since 1932.
+With over 100 acres of lavender and over 100 lavender varieties, wandering the perfumed fields is a pleasure, especially when the plants are in bloom in summer.

-With a tearooms where you can enjoy a Norfolk afternoon tea with lavender infused goodies, a farm shop full of Norfolk produce, animal gardens and a play park for kids, and tours of the lavender fields, this makes a great stop on any Norfolk holiday.
+With tearooms where you can enjoy a Norfolk afternoon tea with lavender-infused goodies, a farm shop full of Norfolk produce, animal gardens and a play park for kids, and tours of the lavender fields, this makes a great stop on any Norfolk holiday.

 You can also buy lavender plants and their own range of lavender products in the gift shop – time to stock up on all those delicious smellies!